University of Maine at Farmington logo

 About University of Maine at Farmington

-Maine's pioneering public normal school, shaping educators and innovators since 1864.
+Maine's pioneering public university, shaping educators and innovators since 1864.

 Key Highlights

-• Founded in 1864 as Maine's first publicly funded normal school.
+• Founded in 1864 as Maine's first publicly funded normal school, pioneering teacher education.

-• Part of the University of Maine System since 1968.
+• Part of the prestigious University of Maine System since 1968.

-• Home to the UMF College of Education, Health and Rehabilitation.
+• Home to the UMF College of Education, Health and Rehabilitation, housed in the LEED-Silver certified Theodora J. Kalikow Education Center.

-• Alumni include the Stanley brothers (Stanley Steamer) and John Frank Stevens (Panama Canal engineer).
+• Notable alumni include the Stanley brothers (Stanley Steamer inventors), John Frank Stevens (Panama Canal engineer), and comedian Bob Marley.

 Timeline